-With the regular placement of EMF-emitting devices in front pockets or on laps and their proximity to the male reproductive organs, phones and laptops can have surprising effects on male fertility with the power to devastate hopeful parents.
-And, with male fertility rates continuing to plummet, it’s critical to be aware of its threat.
+Many EMF-emitting devices are regularly used in front pockets or on laps, which puts them in close proximity to the male reproductive organs.
+Because of this, phones and laptops can have surprising effects on male fertility with the power to devastate hopeful parents.

 Table of Contents